perladvent/perldotcom/content/article/_pub_2000_11_repair3x.md

 {
-   "description" : "What's Wrong With This Picture? -> Astute readers had a number of comments about last week's Program Repair Shop and Red Flags article.
-Control Flow Puzzle In the article, I had a section of code that looked like this: $_...", "image" : null,
-   "authors" : [
-      "mark-jason-dominus"
-   ],
-   "thumbnail" : null,
    "draft" : null,
    "title" : "Red Flags Return",
+   "slug" : "/pub/2000/11/repair3x.html",
+   "date" : "2000-11-28T00:00:00-08:00",
    "tags" : [],
    "categories" : "development",
-   "slug" : "/pub/2000/11/repair3x",
+   "authors" : [
+      "mark-jason-dominus"
+   ],
-   "date" : "2000-11-28T00:00:00-08:00"
+   "image" : null,
+   "description" : "What's Wrong With This Picture? -> Astute readers had a number of comments about last week's Program Repair Shop and Red Flags article.
+Control Flow Puzzle In the article, I had a section of code that looked like this: $_...", "thumbnail" : null
 }